top of page

 Club Championship.
 The Club Championship is a two week tournament from the Gold tees only.
 There will be a Gross and Net Club Champion.
 All members playing during that two weeks will be in the concurrent tournaments.
 One Champion will be the man with the lowest gross score and one will be the man with the lowest net score.
 If there is a tie for first place in the Gross tournament, there will be an eighteen hole playoff.
 Ties for other places will be decided as provided in the Rules.
 Cash awards will be paid to the first three places in the Gross tournament and first six places in the Net tournament.

 President's Cup.
 The President's Cup is single elimination match play over several weeks depending upon the number of players.
 Using the net score of each player, hole by hole, the card must show the winner and ties of each hole.
-You can not play out of turn unless your opponent allow it.
+You can not play out of turn unless your opponent allows it.
 If tied at the end of 18 holes, the winner will be determined by sudden death.
 Third place will be a tie between the losers of the semi-final matches.
 The top four places will receive award money.
 Everyone playing the first week of the Tournament will play as there will be no alternative event for the first week.

 ScoreCardSamplePresCup.jpeg